Care for a Dessert, Mr. President?

 - Jimmy Carter: his favourite dessert was the delicious peanut butter pie… We’re actually surprised this is the first mention of peanut butter so far!

 - Ronald Reagan: his favourites were coconut macaroons and jelly beans!
 He loved jelly beans so much that he apparently ordered more than 300K to distribute throughout the Capitol, the White House, and some other federal buildings.

 - George H.W.
 Bush: he was a big fan of his wife’s chocolate chip cookies, and the apple-cranberry brown betty.

 21st Century Presidents

-Donald Trump: the current president’s favourite desserts include the classic chocolate cake, and cherry vanilla ice cream.
+- Donald Trump: the former president’s favourite desserts include the classic chocolate cake, and cherry vanilla ice cream.

-We compiled this presidential dessert list by consulting a variety of sources that all show a different side to past and present Commanders-in-Chief.
+We compiled this presidential dessert list to show a different side to past and present Commanders-in-Chief.
 We hope you learned something new like we did!

 Now, you have many ideas for the 4th of July desserts or President’s Day.
 Enjoy your day!